 The Record generated in this matter reflects that ERCs are created pursuant to the Delaware Emission Banking and Trading Program (7 DE Admin.
-Code 1134).
-The Department's subject matter experts in this matter note in the Technical Response Memorandum ("TRM") of June 12, 2023, that ERCs represent real pollution reductions from facilities in Delaware.
+Code 1134) and represent real pollution reductions from facilities in Delaware.
 The Record further reflects that the Delaware ERC banking system has been approved by the EPA.
 The EPA recognizes that, in order to avoid increases in emissions without hindering economic growth, proposed emission increases from new or modified facilities can be balanced by equivalent or greater reductions from existing sources.
-Additional discussion regarding the Department's TRM and the Applicant's use of ERCs in their offset proposal will be set forth in Section III of this Report.
+Additional discussion regarding the Applicant's use of ERCs in their offset proposal is set forth in greater detail below.

-The Department received the current Application from FujiFilm on February 9, 2023, and the Department's determination that the Application was administratively complete was declared in the SAR on April 3, 2023, as noted above.
-On April 12, 2023, the Department published Legal Notice of this information, as well as that the Application was available for public comment and that the Department would be holding a virtual public hearing regarding this matter on May 3, 2023, in the News Journal, the Delaware State News, the DNREC website (in both English and Spanish), and by direct email to Coastal Zone Act Email List subscribers.
+The Department received the current Application from FujiFilm on February 9, 2023, and the Department's determination that the Application was administratively complete was declared in the SAR on April 3, 2023.
+On April 12, 2023, the Department published Legal Notice of this Application being available for public comment, and that the Department would be holding a virtual public hearing regarding this matter on May 3, 2023.
+The Legal Notice was published in the News Journal, the Delaware State News, the DNREC website (in both English and Spanish), and by direct email to Coastal Zone Act Email List subscribers.
 Additionally, the date of the public hearing was added to the Delaware Public Meeting Calendar on April 19, 2023.
+Thereafter, the Department held the virtual public hearing regarding this pending Application on May 3, 2023.

-Accordingly, the Department held the virtual public hearing regarding this pending Application on May 3, 2023, as noted above.
-Department staff and members of the public attended the hearing, and comment was received from the public, both at the time of the hearing and during the pre- and post-hearing phases of this matter, which will be discussed in further detail below.
+Department staff and members of the public attended the public hearing held on May 3, 2023.
+Comments were received verbally from the public at the time of the hearing, and written comments were received during both the pre- and post-hearing phases of this matter.
 The public comment period remained open through May 18, 2023.
+All comments were posted on the DNREC hearing web page dedicated to this matter.
 Proper notice of the hearing was provided as required by law.